 For more information regarding Training Programmes kindly click here.

-IOI-Canada’s 36th annual training programme on Ocean Governance: Policy, Law and Management was conducted at Dalhousie University, Halifax, Nova Scotia from the 18th May to 15th July 2016.
-This interdisciplinary course was attended by 15 participants from Africa, Asia, the Caribbean and South America, with Anguilla being represented for the first time.
+IOI-Canada’s 37th annual training programme on Ocean Governance: Policy, Law and Management was conducted at Dalhousie University, Halifax, Nova Scotia from the 24th May to 21st July 2017.
+This interdisciplinary course was attended by 17 participants from Africa, Asia, the Caribbean, South America and the South Pacific.
+This year's group brought the total of IOI-Canada participants to 700 from more than 100 countries.

 For detailed information about the Training Programme kindly click here.

-A short description of the course was given in the latest edition of the IOInforma 07/16 available for download here.
+A short description of the course is given in the 05/17 edition of the IOInforma which is available for download below or from the Publications - IOInforma News Bulletin section (0517 issue).